jyao1/STM/Readme.txt

    4) Type "buildstm.bat" to build STM image.
       1) If user want debug build, please use "buildstm.bat" or "buildstm.bat DEBUG".
       2) If user want release build, please use "buildstm.bat RELEASE".
+   5) NOTE: The default STM build uses a NULL instance StmPlatformLib.
+      A platform BIOS may need override StmPlatformLib to handle some special MSR access, which must happen in VMX Root Mode if STM is enabled.
+      If so, this platform owner need override the StmPlatformLib in StmPkg.dsc.
 2. Build STM tool (optional)
    1) Same as above
    2) Same as above